[ living matter lab ]

 -

-Organoid morphogenesis, with a focus on morphological landscape, optogenetics, tissue mechanics and mechanochemical coupling
+Chiral morphogenesis, with a focus on chiral symmetry breaking in marine embryos, morphological landscape of organoids, optogenetics, tissue mechanics and mechanochemical coupling

 Our lab is primarily an experimental soft matter/biophysics lab with plenty of opportunities to collaborate with theory groups.
 We aim to combine experiments with creative data analysis to understand how symmetry, order and dynamics emerge in living matter.